-- c) All construction debris shall be properly disposed of on land so that the debris cannot enter a waterway or cause water quality degradation to state waters.
-Retention areas or swales shall be used to prevent discharging of water from construction placement areas - d) The Licensee shall ensure that any fill materials that are placed for the proposed habitat improvements in any waters of the state do not contain toxic materials in toxic amounts - 4) Maintain Turbidity Standards - a) Certification of this project does not authorize the Licensee to exceed the turbidity standard beyond the mixing zone described below.
-Turbidity in Class A waters of the bypass reach and canal shall not exceed 5 NTU over background turbidity when turbidity is 50 NTU or less, or have more than a 10 percent increase in turbidity when the background turbidity is more than 50 NTU.
-Turbidity in Lake Class waters of Swift Creek Reservoir and Yale Lake shall not exceed 5 NTU of background turbidity. - b) For Class A waters, a mixing zone is established within which the turbidity standard is waived, consistent with WAC 173-201A-100(7) and -110(3).
+- a) Certification of this Project does not authorize the Licensee to exceed the turbidity standard beyond the mixing zone described in (b), (c), and (d) below.
+Turbidity in the Class A waters of the bypass reach and canal shall not exceed 5 NTU over background turbidity when turbidity is 50 NTU or less, or have more than a 10 percent increase in turbidity when the background turbidity is more than fifty (50 NTU.
+Turbidity in the Lake Class waters of Yale Lake shall not exceed 5 NTU over background turbidity. - b) For Class A waters, a mixing zone is established within which the turbidity standard is waived consistent with WAC 173-201A-100(7) and -110(3).
 The mixing zone is established to allow only temporary exceedances of the turbidity criteria during and immediately after inwater work.
 The temporary turbidity mixing zone shall be as follows: - i.
-For waters up to 10 cfs flow at the time of construction, the point of compliance shall be 100 feet downstream from activity causing the turbidity exceedance. - ii For waters above 10 cfs up to 100 cfs flow at the time of construction, the point of compliance shall be 200 feet downstream from activity causing the turbidity exceedance. - iii.
+For waters up to 10 cfs flow at the time of construction, the point of compliance shall be 100 feet downstream from activity causing the turbidity exceedance. - ii.
+For waters above 10 cfs up to 100 cfs flow at the time of construction, the point of compliance shall be 200 feet downstream from activity causing the turbidity exceedance. - iii.
 For waters above 100 cfs flow at the time of construction, the point of compliance shall be 300 feet downstream from activity causing the turbidity exceedance. - c) For Lake Class waters, certification of this Project does not authorize the Licensee to exceed the turbidity standard beyond the mixing zone described in (d) and (e) below. - d) Step 1.
 Mixing zones shall not be allowed unless it can be demonstrated to the satisfaction of Ecology that: - i.
 Other siting, technological, and managerial options that would avoid the need for a lake mixing zone are not reasonably achievable; - ii.
 Overriding considerations of the public interest will be served; and - iii.
-All technological and managerial methods available for pollution reduction and removal that are economically achievable would be implemented prior to discharge - e) Step 2 Mixing zones, singularly or in combination with other mixing zones, shall comply with the most restrictive combination of the following: - i.
-Not exceed ten percent of the waterbody volume; - ii Not exceed ten percent of the waterbody surface area (maximum radial extent of the plume regardless of whether it reaches the surface); and - iii.
-Not extend beyond fifteen percent of the width of the waterbody. - 5) The above conditions do not relieve the project owner from the need to obtain all the applicable permits.
-Activities that could discharge pollutants to waters of the state must use appropriate Best Management Practices to protect water quality
+All technological and managerial methods available for pollution reduction and removal that are economically achievable would be implemented prior to discharge - e) Step 2.
+Mixing zones, singularly or in combination with other mixing zones, shall comply with the most restrictive combination of the following: - i.
+Not exceed ten percent of the waterbody volume;

+- ii.
+Not exceed ten percent of the waterbody surface area (maximum radial extent of the plume regardless of whether it reaches the surface); and - iii.
+Not extend beyond fifteen percent of the width of the waterbody. - 5) The above conditions do not relieve the Licensee from the need to obtain all the applicable permits.
+Activities that could discharge pollutants to waters of the state must use appropriate Best Management Practices to protect water quality.